 - ACRS property (pre-1987 rules).
 See Pub.
 534. - Property placed in service before 1981. - Certain public utility property which does not meet certain normalization requirements. - Certain property acquired from related persons. - Property acquired in certain nonrecognition transactions. - Certain sound recordings, movies, and videotapes. - Property depreciated under the income forecast method.
-The use of the income forecast method is limited to motion picture films, videotapes, sound recordings, copyrights, books, and patents.
+The use of the income forecast method is limited to motion picture films, videotapes. sound recordings, copyrights, books, and patents.

-If you use the income forecast method for any property placed in service after September 13, 1995, you may owe interest or be entitled to a refund for the 3rd and 10th tax years beginning after the tax year the property was placed in service.
+If you use the income forecast method for any property placed in service after September 13, 1995. you may owe interest or be entitled to a refund for the 3rd and 10th tax vears beginning after the tax year the property was placed in service.
 For details, see Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.

 For property placed in service in the current tax year, you can either include certain participations and residuals in the adjusted basis of the property or deduct these amounts when paid.
 See section 167(g)(7).
 You cannot use this method to depreciate any amortizable section 197 intangible.
-See page 11 of the instructions for more details on section 197 intangibles.
+For more details, see the instructions on section 197 intangibles, later.